 Dr. Clarke is a naturopathic physician in good standing with the College of Naturopathic Physicians of BC (CNPBC) - the provincial licensing board; the BC Naturopathic Association (BCNA); and the Canadian Association of Naturopathic Physicians (CAND).

-As a primary care naturopathic physician, I run a general family practice, offering naturopathic services for all ages and for a variety of medical conditions.
+As a naturopathic physician, I run a general practice offering services for all ages and for a variety of medical conditions.
 Particular areas of interest include: